-- Establishing an internal auditing department to follow up compliance with the applicable laws, regulations, resolutions and requirements of the supervisory bodies, the internal policy, regulations and procedures set by the board. - Setting written procedures to manage and address conflict of interests and dealing with potential cases of such conflict for board members, the senior executive management and shareholders, and setting the procedures to be taken in cases of misuse of the company assets and facilities or misconduct resulting from transactions with related parties. - Ensuring the soundness of administrative, financial and accounting systems, including the systems related to preparation of financial reports. - Ensuring the use of appropriate regulatory systems for risk management by outlining potential risk and discussing it with transparency. - Setting clear and precise standards and procedures for board membership and putting them in force subsequent to approval by the general assembly. - Setting a clear delegation policy in the company to determine delegated persons and the powers assigned thereto. - Setting a policy regulating the relationship with stakeholders in a manner ensuring the company's fulfilment of its obligations towards them, preserving their rights, providing them with required information, and establishing sound relations with them.
-Such policy shall cover the following aspects: - (a) mechanisms for indemnifying stakeholders in the event of violation of their rights approved by laws and protected by contracts; - (b) mechanisms for settling complaints or disputes that may arise between the company and stakeholders;
+- Taking the necessary procedures to ensure efficient internal auditing of the work flow in the company, including: - (a) setting a clear policy approved by the board to ensure efficient internal auditing of the work flow in the company; and - (b) setting written and detailed regulations and procedures for internal auditing, which determines the duties and responsibilities in compliance with the policy approved by the board and the general requirements and objectives stipulated in the applicable legislations. - Establishing an internal auditing department to follow up compliance with the applicable laws, regulations, resolutions and requirements of the supervisory bodies, the internal policy, regulations and procedures set by the board. - Setting written procedures to manage and address conflict of interests and dealing with potential cases of such conflict for board members, the senior executive management and shareholders, and setting the procedures to be taken in cases of misuse of the company assets and facilities or misconduct resulting from transactions with related parties. - Ensuring the soundness of administrative, financial and accounting systems, including the systems related to preparation of financial reports. - Ensuring the use of appropriate regulatory systems for risk management by outlining potential risk and discussing it with transparency. - Setting clear and precise standards and procedures for board membership and putting them in force subsequent to approval by the general assembly. - Setting a clear delegation policy in the company to determine delegated persons and the powers assigned thereto.

-- (c) maintaining confidentiality of the information related to them; - (d) the company policy towards the local community and environment. - Setting a code of conduct for the board members, the staff, auditor and persons to whom some of the company works are assigned. - Setting procedures to apply governance rules in the company, review of such procedures and assessment of compliance thereto on annual basis. - Establishing appropriate development programmes for all board members to develop and update their knowledge and skills, ensure effective involvement in the board and ensure implementing any training or qualification programmes as determined by the Authority or the market. - Familiarising a newly appointed board member with all the company departments and sections and providing them with all the information required to ensure correct understanding of the company activities and works and full realisation of their responsibilities, all that enables them to perform their duties duly in accordance with the applicable legislations, all other regulatory requirements and the company policies in its field of business. - Setting procedures to prevent insiders in the company from using the confidential internal information to make tangible or intangible gains. - Setting a mechanism for receiving shareholders' complaints and proposals, including their proposals to add particular issues in the general assembly agenda in a manner that ensures studying such proposals and making the right decisions about them. - Adopting criteria for granting incentives, bonuses and privileges to board members and senior executive management in a manner that serves the company interest and realises its objectives.
+- Setting a policy regulating the relationship with stakeholders in a manner ensuring the company's fulfilment of its obligations towards them, preserving their rights, providing them with required information, and establishing sound relations with them.
+Such policy shall cover the following aspects: - (a) mechanisms for indemnifying stakeholders in the event of violation of their rights approved by laws and protected by contracts; - (b) mechanisms for settling complaints or disputes that may arise between the company and stakeholders; - (c) maintaining confidentiality of the information related to them; and - (d) the company policy towards the local community and environment. - Setting a code of conduct for the board members, the staff, auditor and persons to whom some of the company works are assigned. - Setting procedures to apply governance rules in the company, review of such procedures and assessment of compliance thereto on annual basis. - Establishing appropriate development programmes for all board members to develop and update their knowledge and skills, ensure effective involvement in the board and ensure implementing any training or qualification programmes as determined by the Authority or the market. - Familiarising a newly appointed board member with all the company departments and sections and providing them with all the information required to ensure correct understanding of the company activities and works and full realisation of their responsibilities, all that enables them to perform their duties duly in accordance with the applicable legislations, all other regulatory requirements and the company policies in its field of business.